plexinc/papr/docs/README.md

 mongoose.updateOne ~ 766.84 ops/sec
 ```

-This benchmark can be run locally with `yarn benchmark`, by default the benchmark tool will use `mongodb://localhost:27017`; however you can pass your own url by using the argument `--url` or `-u`.
+This benchmark can be run locally with `yarn benchmark`.
+Run `yarn benchmark --help` for more information on available arguments.

 ---